 Advanced Options

-The parameters in this section will only be displayed if the target OceanBase Database MySQL-compatible tenant is V4.3.0 or later, and Schema Migration or Incremental Synchronization > DDL Synchronization was selected on the Select Migration Type and Objects page.
+The parameters in this section will only be displayed if the target OceanBase Database MySQL-compatible tenant is V4.3.0 or later, and Schema Migration or Incremental Synchronization > DDL Synchronization was selected on the Select Type & Objects page.

 The storage types for target table objects include Default, Row Storage, Column Storage, and Hybrid Row-Column Storage.
 This configuration determines the storage type of target table objects during schema migration or incremental synchronization.